 Come join our live training webinar every other Wednesday at 11am PST and hear LogicMonitor experts explain best practices and answer common questions.
 We understand these are uncertain times, and we are here to help!

 The Microsoft Azure integration for LM Logs is implemented as an Azure function that consumes logs from an Event Hub and forwards the logs to the LogicMonitor logs ingestion API.
-You can deploy the Azure Function using Terraform in the Azure CLI or using a Microsoft Template that we provide.

 When deploying, you will need to provide the following details in the template: